Fernandes Guitars: History

-Its parent company originated in 1969 as Saito Musical Instruments before changing its name to Fernandes in 1972.
+Its parent company originated in 1969 as Saito Musical Instruments before changing its name to Fernandes Co.
+Ltd. in 1972.
+At the same time, it established Osaka Fernandes Co.
+Ltd. as a separate legal entity to handle wholesale, distribution, and sales support, while the parent company focused on design, licensing deals with artists, and OEM management.

 The company started as a distributor of flamenco guitars sub-contracting to Japanese factories to build them.
 As the company grew, it expanded production to include electric guitars, bass guitars, amplifiers, and accessories to become one of the biggest guitar producers in Japan.
 Early manufacturing was done by Kawai Gakki who had guitar building experience from their acquisition of Teisco in 1967.
 Other major Japanese manufacturers have built guitars for Fernandes under original equipment manufacturer (OEM) arrangements, including Matsumoku, Dyna Gakki, and Tōkai Gakki.
 From the late 1980s, lower-spec guitars were also been built in Korea and then China since the 2000s.

 Floyd Rose Contract

-From 1981 to 1985, Fernandes supplied genuine Floyd Rose tremolo systems under contract to Floyd Rose in the United States.
+From 1981 to 1983, Fernandes supplied genuine Floyd Rose tremolo systems under contract to Floyd Rose in the United States.
 Rose and Fernandes representatives first met at the 1981 NAMM Show.
-Shortly after they struck a deal for Fernandes to mass-produce Rose's double-locking tremolo system which he had been manufacturing himself since 1978.
-From the end of 1981 Fernandes supplied parts and complete units, including the first fine-tuner prototype developed with input from Eddie Van Halen, with Gotoh in Japan believed to have been the OEM manufacturer.
-After Rose partnered with Kramer Guitars in 1982, Fernandes was sidelined by Kramer in favor of Schaller GmbH in Germany and Fernandes' production was then relegated to Japan only.
-From late 1983 only Schaller produced Floyd Rose products for the United States and International markets, including for Kramer guitars made in Japan for the U.S market.
+Shortly after, they struck a deal for Fernandes to mass-produce Rose's double-locking tremolo system which he had been manufacturing himself since 1978.
+From the end of 1981 Fernandes supplied parts and complete units, including the first fine-tuner prototype developed with input from Eddie Van Halen, with Gotoh in Japan believed to have been an early OEM manufacturer.
+After Rose partnered with Kramer Guitars in 1983, Fernandes was sidelined by Kramer in favor of Schaller GmbH in Germany and Fernandes' production was then relegated to Japan only.
+From late 1983 onwards, only Schaller-made Floyd Rose products were used in Kramer guitars for the U.S. and international markets, including Kramer guitars made in Japan that were exported.
 By this time two Floyd Rose products were available: the original non-fine-tuner tremolo, and the final "whale tail" double-locking tremolo with fine tuners.
-These were fitted exclusively to Kramer guitars.
-Fernandes continued to produce both systems in Japan which were fitted to select Fernandes‑branded superstrat, Explorer, and Flying V models until 1985.

-The contract with Floyd Rose ended some time in 1985, and Fernandes continued to make the double-locking tremolo with fine tuners and introduced its own inhouse-designed, proprietary tremolo units, branded as “Head Crasher” and later “FRT Tremolo System,” which remained in production until 1997.
+The contract with Floyd Rose ended some time in 1985, and Fernandes continued to produce its own version of the double-locking unit with fine tuners and a string-through variant called the "Head Crasher", which were fitted to select Fernandes‑branded superstrat, Explorer, and Flying V models.

+Post-contract, Fernandes introduced its own proprietary variations, expanding its offerings and rebranding the entire range to “Head Crasher Tremolo System” and later “FRT Tremolo System.”
 These systems incorporated Floyd-inspired features such as fine tuners and locking saddles, alongside unique design elements like straight knife edges, saddle height adjustment, and eventually horizontal fine tuners.
-From 1997 onward, Fernandes adopted licensed Floyd Rose tremolos manufactured by Takeuchi, Gotoh, and Ping Well for its guitars.
+From 1997 onward, Fernandes discontinued its own products and adopted licensed Floyd Rose tremolos manufactured by Takeuchi, Gotoh, and Ping Well for its guitars.